repositive/frontend_exercise/README.md

 ## The exercise

-Below there is and image with the design of what you'll be building.
+Below there is an image with the design of what you'll be building.
+We expect the exercise to take between one and two hours.

 ![Design](design.png)